desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Bootstrapping Domain.
-The Signaling Records are

-- a PTR record containing the Child's name as the target (RECOMMENDED);

-- one or more other DNS records, depending on the specific use case as described below.

-These records MUST be accompanied by RRSIG records created with the corresponding Bootstrapping Zone's key(s).
+Signaling Records MUST be accompanied by RRSIG records created with the corresponding Bootstrapping Zone's key(s).
+The type and contents of these Signaling Records depend on the specific use case as described below.

 The Signaling Name contains a label derived from the Child's name.
 This label MUST be equal to the SHA-256 hash digest of the Child's